Hanse cities to visit in Netherlands - Beautiful cities in Holland

 A "Hanseatic" Lunch

-In the Proeflokaal 'tOer (Map) dishes are served as they were served on the table in the days of the Hanseatic League - with a modern touch.
-I like the interior of this restaurant.
-The drinks are served at a long bar.
-You eat at rustic wooden tables.
+In the Proeflokaal 'tOer (Map) Serves meals, as they came on the table in the times of the Hanseatic League - with a touch of modernity.
+I like the interior in this restaurant.
+At a long bar the drinks are served.
+It is eaten on rustic wooden tables.
 The exposed brick walls of the historic building help us to feel transported back in time.
-We feel comfortable in this restaurant.
+We feel good in this restaurant.

 Fish and meat - the main dishes of the Hanseatic League